-One of the most important components of your ability to create and sustain positive motivation is your physical health.
+The foundation of your ability to create and sustain positive motivation is your physical health.
 Energy fosters more energy and low energy inhibits activity and productivity.
 If you are serious about creating sustained motivation, you must start with your health.
 Here are several ways to increase your health and wellness that will set a solid foundation for daily motivation.